unprolix/bastard/README.md

 Configuration
 =============

+The following configuration variables may be set with `npm config bastard:xxx yyy` where `xxx` is the name of the parameter and `yyy` is the desired value.
+More help on configuration variables may be obtained via `npm`.

-host	Hostname or IP address at which to listen.
+ `host`	Hostname or IP address at which to listen.
 If empty, will bind to all available IP addresses.
 (Default: empty)

-port	Port number at which to listen.
+`port`	Port number at which to listen.
 (Default: 80)

-base    Directory where files to be served reside.
+`base`    Directory where files to be served reside.
 (Default: empty)

-rawURLPrefix	The prefix for URLs from which raw files should be served.
+`rawURLPrefix`	The prefix for URLs from which raw files should be served.
 These will be just as they are on disk: not minified, not compressed.
 (Default: /raw/)

-fingerprintURLPrefix	The prefix for URLs from which fingerprinted files should be served.
+`fingerprintURLPrefix`	The prefix for URLs from which fingerprinted files should be served.
 The fingerprint will appear in the URLs after this prefix followed by the relative pathname to the file in the base directory.
 (Default: /f/)

-urlPrefix	The prefix for URLs from which non-fingerprinted files should be served.
+`urlPrefix`	The prefix for URLs from which non-fingerprinted files should be served.

-workingDir	The location for temporary files to be kept.
+`workingDir`	The location for temporary files to be kept.
 This includes on-disk copies of minified and compressed files that originate in the base directory.
 (Default: /tmp/bastard.dat)

-preload	If true, a cache record will be created for each available file before the server begins.
+`preload`	If true, a cache record will be created for each available file before the server begins.
 This will not load all data from disk, but will calculate all new fingerprints necessary.

-debug	If true, turns on some debugging functionality.
+`debug`	If true, turns on some debugging functionality.
 (Default: false)

-directories	If true, will generate directory listings.
+`directories`	If true, will generate directory listings.
 (Not yet implemented.)
 (Default: false)